karyRmartinez/karyRmartinez/README.md

 <h1 align="center">Hi 👋, I'm Kary</h1>

   I am a passionate iOS Developer trained at Pursuit, an intensive 10-month fellowship with a 9% acceptance rate.
 During the program, I not only learned about the fundamentals of coding but have also built multiple apps from scratch.
-I have a passion for processes, and with my background in theater and photography I love to express my creativity in all of my work.
+I have a passion for processes, and I love working with a team.
+My background in theater and photography have also helped me express my creativity in all of my work.

 - 🔭 I’m currently working on **https://github.com/karyRmartinez/HOPS-2.0**